mberto79/XCALibre.jl/docs/src/user_guide/3_numerical_setup.md

 !!! warning

     Internally the storage for sparse matrices was moved to the CSR format.
-Thus, temporarily, we have removed support of `LDL`, `DILU` and `ILU0` preconditioners while we work on CSR compatible implementations.
+Thus, temporarily, we have removed support for `LDL` and `ILU0` preconditioners while we work on CSR compatible implementations.